Astronomy

 Degree Programs: Full-Time: MA, MPhil, PhD

-The Astronomy Department is a member of the MDM consortium, which operates 1.3 and 2.4m telescopes on Kitt Peak in Arizona, providing observational capabilities for our students and a platform for novel instrument development.
-We recently joined the Subaru Prime-focus Spectrograph consortium that is creating the most powerful multi-object spectrographic survey in the world.
-The Columbia Astrophysics Laboratory, a joint endeavor of the Astronomy and Physics Departments, now celebrating its 50th anniversary, has extensive experience in the design and construction of new astronomical instruments for rocket, balloon, and satellite missions such as GALEX and NuSTAR, as well as for ground-based telescopes including LIGO.
+The Astronomy Department is a member of the MDM consortium, which operates 1.3m and 2.4m telescopes on Kitt Peak in Arizona, providing observational capabilities for our students and a platform for novel instrument development.
+The Columbia Astrophysics Laboratory, a joint endeavor of the Astronomy and Physics Departments, has extensive experience in the design and construction of new astronomical instruments, and has access to Columbia’s shared research computing resources, including two computer clusters.

 Special Admissions Requirements

 In addition to the requirements listed below, all students must upload transcripts showing courses and grades from the school(s) they attended, a statement of academic purpose, a personal statement, and three letters of evaluation from academic sources.
+We encourage applicants to keep their statements to no more than 500 words.

 For more information, refer to our Admissions Information and Frequently Asked Questions pages.